We Have a Strong City

 The righteous are also described as yearning for the Lord and seeking him.
 They desire both the Lord and His judgments.
 Their paths are level.
 That does not mean easy, but that God shows them the way and goes with them.
 The wicked (another name for “not God’s people”) are blinded by their own hardness of heart.
 The righteous are teachable when God’s judgments are in the earth.
 Not so the wicked; they do not learn righteousness.
 They do not see God’s hand in the world, or seek to understand what is happening around them through the light of God’s word.

 The righteous do not gloat over the wicked.
 Oh, they wish to see God’s judgments vindicate both Him and His people.
 But they are also aware that “other lords besides you have ruled over us.”
 Perhaps earthly lords, perhaps spiritual, but the righteous are always aware of their own infidelities, and that whatever good they have done was the Lord’s work.
 These other lords are dead, indeed shades, who will not rise again to rule over the righteous.
-The Lord ordains peace over His people and will increase their numbers and enlarge their nation.
+The Lord ordains peace over His people and will increase their numbers and enlarge their borders.
 Yes, open the gates that the righteous nation may come in.
 And may the Lord ever be her bulwark and protection as we keep our minds stayed on Him who keeps us in perfect peace through faith.